Rust Creek Ending, Explained

 Lastly, the Sheriff just needs to be a part of the force till his retirement.
 If his sins were to see the light of day anytime before that, then his entire life would be at stake.
 In ‘Rust Creek,’ Sawyer is definitely the protagonist, and her struggles are well highlighted.
 However, the story would be incomplete if you don’t consider that the two men are doing what they deem necessary for their own survival.

-When you juxtapose the annals of Lowell and O’Doyle, there is this ironic synergy that fuels the plot.
+When you juxtapose Lowell and O’Doyle’s annals, this ironic synergy fuels the plot.
 While the former gives Sawyer shelter and company till it is safe for her to leave, the latter triggers her fight or flight instinct one final time.
 After all, he simply cares about his retirement and would not have hesitated in killing her as well.
-So while the two men perish, in their own unique way, they end up ensuring Sawyer’s safety, even if it is unintentional.
+So while the two men perish, in their unique way, they ensure Sawyer’s safety, even if it is unintentional.

 Lack of Technology

 An impressive facet of Sawyer’s tenacity is the fact that she has absolutely no technology at her disposal.
-She gets into the mess in the first place because the GPS guides her to a closed road, which is where the brothers are burying the body.
-Then, the altercation occurs after she has stepped out of her car to read a paper map.
+She gets into the mess in the first place because the GPS guides her to a closed road, where the brothers are burying the body.
+Then, the altercation occurs after she steps out of her car to read a paper map.
 Sawyer’s quick wit makes her run into the forest, where she is able to protect herself from Hollister and Buck.

 Unfortunately, due to fatigue, she passes out, which is when Lowell spots her and takes her back to the trailer.
-Since she is a chemistry major, she makes use of lye to cut through the ropes.
-There are many such instances throughout the movie, where she has absolutely no technology to aid her.
+Since she is a chemistry major, she uses lye to cut through the ropes.
+There are many such instances throughout the movie where she has absolutely no technology to aid her.
 Naturally, while watching the movie, we couldn’t help but place ourselves in her shoes.
 If we were Sawyer, we aren’t too sure that we would have been able to strive in the same manner.
-With no car, no phone, and two men scouring the forest, survival becomes a mammoth task.
+Survival becomes a mammoth task with no car, no phone, and two men scouring the forest.

 Read More: Is Rust Creek a True Story?